My Dream

 We would take donations (perhaps even pick up, if money/volunteers allowed) from local restaurants and distribute to locals in need.
 I have a few ideas for how to do this but, this is one of my newer ideas and isn’t fully fleshed out just yet.

 I have always hated how most food pantries operated.
 It’s dehumanizing to not be given any choice in the food you eat.
 When my dad stopped working, we were regulars at the local Baptist pantry.
 Nothing they gave us made a full meal.
+Most of it was horribly unhealthy as well.
 Perhaps items should be separated by meal.
-We could even provide instructions maybe.
+We could even provide instructions, maybe.
 How much people can take at a time and how often they can come back would probably depend on demand and I currently have no idea what that would be, because I don’t even have a specific church picked yet!

 Income Streams